 "For over thirty-five years, his friendship and affection have been an irreplaceable point of reference for me.
 I will never forget how close he was to me in the most difficult moments".

-On Friday, 24 January 2003, Gianni Agnelli passed away, at the age of 81, in Turin in his historic hillside residence Villa Frescòt due to prostate cancer.
+On Friday, January 24, 2003, Gianni Agnelli passes away, at the age of 81, in Turin in his historic hillside residence Villa Frescòt due to prostate cancer.
 Luca Montezemolo remembers the phone calls that Agnelli made to him during Grand Prix races, the encouragement at the time of the crisis, the compliments in the seasons of triumphs, anecdotes and stories of many years spent at Maranello.
 The first meeting with Michael Schumacher, for example.

-"In the summer of 1995 we arranged a meeting in Monte-Carlo to formalise the engagement.
+"In the summer of 1995 we arranged a meeting in Monte Carlo to formalise the engagement.
 Agnelli knew everything about the driver, but he wanted to meet the person.
 In the end he said to me: Good, good...
 I like him".

 And so he commented on the contract: